ViciousSquid/RStudio/README.md

 - Generate fully playable procedural maps with one click
 - Entity I/O logic system inspired by Source engine
 - Classic brush-based CSG editing
+- Non-Euclidean portal connections between any two points in a level
 - Export creations as self-contained packages
 - Local split-screen multiplayer
 - **Designed to bring back the immediacy of classic Radiant/Worldcraft workflows**